platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 ## Crypto API

-Many APIs will require you to sign things with HMAC.
-We have you covered.
+We provide a minimal set of Crypto APIs to enable you to do signed requests as many APIs will require you to sign things with an HMAC.

 ### crypto.createHmac(): create an HMAC signature